 Any changes to the movement information after pre-notification can be made within 24 hours of the move taking place by phone, fax, post, text message or online.

 Electronic eAML2 licences

 The eAML2 is the electronic version of the pig movement licence AML2.
 It combines the AML2 and food chain information (FCI) paper forms that are required when moving pigs to slaughter.
 The system allows you to report electronically via the website or through the bureau system.
 You can register online free at the: eAML2 website, or by phoning the helpline: 0844 335 8400.

 Reporting sheep movements

 Any movement of animals onto your premises will trigger a standstill period during which no stock will be permitted to move off.
 The standstill period is six days for sheep and cattle and 20 days for pigs.
 However there are exemptions.
-Check the DEFRA website or contact us for further details: Licensing enquiries.
+Check the details on DEFRA Livestock identification and movements or contact us for further details;